 According to the world population rank 2019, the ten most populated countries are: 1) China, 2) India, 3) the US, 4) Indonesia, 5) Brazil, 6) Pakistan, 7) Nigeria, 8) Bangladesh, 9) Russia and 10) Japan.
 Given the historical background, English is widely used in India, the US, Pakistan, Nigeria, and Bangladesh.
 That leaves Chinese, Indonesian, Brazilian, Russian and Japanese people speaking a different language other than English.

 If picking a second language is correlated with the size of the population, the number one choice should be Chinese, followed by Indonesian, Portuguese, Russian, and the last one is Japanese.

 However, it is not the case.
 The Modern Language Association of America (MLA) conducts regular surveys of language enrolment at universities in the US.
-In the most recent survey, taken in 2016, we find that, Japanese ranked number one, followed by Chinese, Russian and Portuguese.
+In the 2016 survey, we find that, Japanese ranked number one, followed by Chinese, Russian and Portuguese.
 Indonesian does not even make to the table.

 This table also shows that, Chinese suffered a 13% decline in popularity, which the size of Chinese population can not explain.